huggingface/blog/text-to-video.md

 </p>

 ## Text-to-Video vs. Text-to-Image
-With so many developments happening in such a short time, it may be difficult to keep up with the current state of text-to-image generative models.
+With so many recent developments, it can be difficult to keep up with the current state of text-to-image generative models.
 Let's do a quick recap first.

 Only two years ago, the first open-vocabulary, high-quality text-to-image generative models emerged.
 The first wave of text-to-image models, including VQGAN-CLIP, XMC-GAN, and GauGAN2, all had GAN architectures.
 They were quickly followed by OpenAI's DALL-E, a transformer-based model released in early 2021 that achieved huge success.
 DALL-E was followed by DALL-E 2 in April 2022, along with a new wave of diffusion models pioneered by Stable Diffusion and Imagen.
 The huge success of Stable Diffusion led to many productionized diffusion models, such as DreamStudio and RunwayML GEN-1, and integration with existing products such as Midjourney.